LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 Where "assetBase" determines the "recommended" base setting for the asset (None, Default or a base file).
 Where "locations" defines the positiona and rotation offset for various points on the asset. *For aura anchors and future use.*
 Where "meshAdjustments" defines the mesh size adjustments and mesh offsets.

+Where "linkRquests" sends out one or more AssetData/StatMessaging requests using the asset as the source and setting the indicated
+      key to the indicated value.
+If legacy is true then it write a Stat Messaging message otherwise it uses a Asset Data message.
+      Used to trigger other plugins on creature spawn such as light, aura, icons, states, etc.

 Note 1: Depending on the Extra Asset Registration plugin group settings (see above) the groupName may be ignored
         when determining the folder in which the asset will be placed in the library.
 In such case, as noted above,